Center for Viticultural Sciences

 The mission of the Center for Viticultural Sciences and Small Fruit Research is to conduct research and provide service and support that will help the viticulture industry in Florida to become a viable industry (Florida Viticulture Policy Act, 1978).

 Advances in both veterinary medicine technology and technique are the fuel firing the increased demand for well-trained individuals to work as veterinary technologists.

 Welcome to Farmer-to-Farmer

-- Complement and strengthen existing South African institutions working to improve agricultural performance of historically disadvantaged individuals (HDIs) in selected, well-analyzed, and promising value chains.
+1. Complement and strengthen existing South African institutions working to improve agricultural performance of historically disadvantaged individuals (HDIs) in selected well-analyzed and promising value chains.

-- Build institutional relationships between HBCUs (historically black colleges and universities) in the United States (US)and similar institutions in South Africa that will strengthen the performance of both in supporting the advancement of rural HDIs.
+2. Build institutional relationships between HBCUs (historically black colleges and universities) in the United States (US) and similar institutions in South Africa that will strengthen their performance in supporting the advancement of rural HDIs.

-Please visit our Volunteer Section to to learn more about our volunteer opportunities.
+Please visit our Volunteer Opportunities Section to learn more about our volunteer opportunities.